Packitoo/jobs/react_challenge/advanced_react_challenge.md

 **Important**

 In order for us to verify your progress, you'll need to have at least one commit for each level.
 You can host your repository publicly on your Github/Gitlab profile, or send us a copy of the entire folder (including the .git folder).

+Feel free to use functional component with hooks when mention differently.

 ## Let's go!